leakyrelu/caarlos0.github.com/_posts/2017-04-28-k8s-sandbox-costs.md

 Some of the strategies I explained here can be safely used in production clusters.
 The attention points are, in my opinion:

-1. You won't want to shut down all pods of a giving service in production, so, instead of downscaling to zero pods, you may want to use [Horizontal Pod Autoscalers][hpa] to autoscale horizontally based on CPU usage;
+1. You won't want to shut down all pods of a given service in production, so, instead of downscaling to zero pods, you may want to use [Horizontal Pod Autoscalers][hpa] to autoscale horizontally based on CPU usage;
 2. It is probably not desirable nor safe to have a single node running in production, so I would not force the nodes downscale to that value.
-You may not have seasonal usage in production as we have in sandbox;
+You may not have seasonal usage in production as we do in sandbox;
 3. Spot instances can be risky: you may loose the instances and end up with 0 nodes in your cluster.
 You can overcome that by having a mix of spot and on demand nodes instance groups, or by setting a very